mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 _So every statement that you are given must be under test because it might be a lie, and the coherent-detection must be performed so as to determine the veracity score and decide if you trust or not._
 #### Coherence-detection analysis
-It serves for determining the veracity score for a given statement.
+It serves for determining the veracity score for a given statement by computing the inter-correlation between each parameter value.
 ![[Coherence-detection.drawio.png]]
 _It is like a mentalist-liar-detector that asks things to liars_
 ##### Information quality